 In this example, people were donating large sums, but the sums were really not affecting their wealth at all.
 Imagine having $20 Million in the bank.
 At 5% interest, you would make $1 Million a year in interest.
 Therefore, you could easily donate 1 Million out of you wealth, and it literally wouldn’t affect you much at all.
 In fact, you still have the 20 million in the bank, and it will draw another million in interest next year.

 Yet this poor widow gave almost all she had.
 She had no interest, she had no wealth.
-She gave a very small sum and didn’t try to call attention to herself (perhaps only a few dollars, I am not sure how much a farthing would be in today’s money?).
+She gave a very small sum and didn’t try to call attention to herself.
 Yet Jesus was more impressed with her offering, than he was with the hypocrite Pharisees donating large sums.
 This just illustrates my point, the dollar amount we make or give makes no difference to God, and Jesus knew this.
 It is the nature of our heart when we give.

 Should We Work for Wealth?
 Is it Okay to Make Millions of Dollars?

-The bible also gives a story of the “Master & his talents.”
+The Bible also gives a story of the “Master and his talents.”
 A “talent” is a measure of money (today we would call it a dollar or something else).
 The parable Jesus gives is about a man giving his servants “talents” (money).
 It was their duty to be a good steward of this money.
 Let’s see how this story plays out in Matthew.

 - The first servant was given 5 talents, and he made with that 5 talents more (for a total of 10 talents).
 This pleased the master, and he gave him even more responsibilities (a raise).